Costs of Purchase of a freehold residential property

 Disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
 We handle the payment of the disbursements on your behalf to ensure a smoother process.

 This depends on the purchase price of your property.
 You can calculate the amount you will need to pay by using HMRC’s website or if the property is located in Wales by using the Welsh Revenue Authority’s website here.

 How long will my house purchase take?

 It can be quicker or slower, depending on the parties in the chain.
-For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle, it could take 8 – 12 weeks.
-However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, between 3 and 4 months.
+For example, if you are a first-time buyer, purchasing a new build property with a mortgage in principle, it could take 10 – 16 weeks.
+However, if you are buying a leasehold property that requires an extension of the lease, this can take significantly longer, up to 6 months.
 In such a situation, additional charges would apply.

 Stages of the process

 The precise stages involved in the purchase of a residential property vary according to the circumstances.
 However, below are some of the key stages for your information

 - Take your instructions and give you initial advice